atarazana/gramola-operator/part-1-1.md

 	Size int32 `json:"size"`
 ```

-Additionally It would be nice to have a list of Memcached node names in the status.
+Additionally, It would be nice to have a list of Memcached node names in the status.
 Find this:

 ```go
 // AppServiceStatus defines the observed state of AppService